FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0002.md

     }
 ----

-Note that the resource source file can not reflect any details in your HVML tags.
+Note that the resource source file can not reflect all details in your HVML tags.
 You need to write the interaction code in your C++ source file.
 For example, in HVML tags, you can define the iteration of an item from a template view by using the property `hbd-iterate-by`,